ni/monodrive-documentation/docs/cpp_client/cpp_examples.md

 * Configuring and connecting to a running instance of the monoDrive Simulator
 * Configuring and connecting to a Camera sensor (as discussed above)
 * Configuring the Viewport Sensor for the camera on the simulator (as discussed in the Replay Example)
-* Configuring and connecting a State Sensor sensor to get state information from the EGO vehicle
+* Configuring and connecting a State Sensor sensor to get state information from the ego vehicle
-* Issuing control commands to the simulator to keep the EGO vehicle within a lane
+* Issuing control commands to the simulator to keep the ego vehicle within a lane

-In this example, the State Sensor information is used to stream EGO vehicle state information back to the client:
+In this example, the State Sensor information is used to stream ego vehicle state information back to the client:

 ```cpp